BlackGhost0051/Phantom/README.md

 ## Fragments

 ### Cell Towers Map

+The `CellTowersMapFragment` displays an interactive map, allowing users to view and interact with cell tower markers.
+It integrates OpenStreetMap for map functionality and displays real-time cell tower data.

 ### Cell Tower

+The `CellTowerFragment` is responsible for displaying details about a specific cell tower, including its ID, signal strength, operator, and additional information.
+This fragment retrieves cell tower details using the `TelephonyManager`.

 ### Settings

 The `SettingsFragment` is a preference-based fragment that enables users to configure app settings related to map behavior and UI preferences.